 Job placement rates for Michigan Tech students are consistently excellent.
 In 2019, 92% of Computer Science and CNSA graduates landed a job within three months of graduation.
 In 2017, Money Magazine ranked Michigan Tech #2 among public colleges where graduates make six figures.

-Here's more about the Computing degrees, concentrations, and minors.
+Here's more about Michigan Tech's computing degrees, concentrations, and minors.

 Computer Science professionals work toward mastering computer software and computational processes for a variety of applications and users—an endeavor that requires creativity, precision, and sound reasoning.
 Concentrate your studies on Computer Science, Computer Systems, Application, or Game Development.